dimfeld/website/posts/angular_to_svelte.md

 ---
 title: Converting an Angular Webapp to Svelte
 date: 2020-04-30
-summary: My experience converting a 6-year-old SPA to Angular
+summary: My experience converting a 6-year-old SPA to Svelte
-frontPageSummary: my experience converting a 6-year-old SPA to Angular
+frontPageSummary: my experience converting a 6-year-old SPA to Svelte
 status: Pretty confident in this.
 Not necessarily the ideal solution.
 ---